 Publically complaining on social media is becoming common practice for unsatisfied customers.
 These complaints sometimes go viral and can be damaging to our brand.
 Responding quickly to customer queries and complaints can help improve customer satisfaction.
 Media monitoring helps us to keep on top of our social media engagements.
 Meltwater’s Engagement tools allow users to assign particular cases to members of our team, ensuring our customers don’t get lost among dozens of other communications.
 This ensures a more personal and efficient experience, not to mention aligned external communications.

 Some unhappy customers don’t directly complain to a company, Meltwater has understood this challenge and provided a solution to this problem.
-By using the new Meltwater Executive Alerts tool, users can set geolocations as a metric to monitor conversations.
+By using Meltwater alerts, users can set geolocations as a metric to monitor conversations.
 This means that companies can see who has complained within a certain geo-fenced location.
 Say fans at a local football stadium complain that the hot dog queue takes too long, the club will now be able to understand such negative feedback without fans mentioning the club.

 We can also boost our customer experience by proactively engaging with customers.
 Using media monitoring we are able to spot a problem before the customer complaints.
 For example, searching through keywords related to our industry, products and brand enables us to find customers even though they may not have directly mentioned ‘@ mentioned’ us.